Edward Anders: Career

 Anders spent most of his scientific career on the chemistry faculty at the University of Chicago.
 He arrived as an assistant professor in 1955, gained tenure a few years later and was named the Horace B. Horton professor in 1973.
 He spent 1963–64 at the University of Bern as a visiting professor on sabbatical; he returned to the Swiss university for six shorter stays from 1970–1990.
 His first academic appointment was as an instructor at the University of Illinois (Champaign-Urbana) from 1954 to 1955.
+He received the Quantrell Award.

 In 1959, Anders won the Newcomb Cleveland Prize from the American Association for the Advancement of Science for his work on meteorites and asteroids.
 His findings during this period included evidence that meteorites come from the asteroid belt, and an explanation for the ways tiny diamonds could be created in meteorites, without requiring the enormous pressure that could only be found in larger bodies with greater gravitational forces.

 In 1973, Anders received the NASA Exceptional Scientific Achievement Medal, acknowledging his work analyzing multiple batches of lunar samples brought back to Earth by the Apollo project.
 In 1974, Britain's Royal Astronomical Society named him an honorary foreign member, or associate.
 He also was elected to the U.S. National Academy of Sciences in 1974.

 Anders and colleagues began documenting evidence of stardust within meteorites in 1978, publishing findings in Science suggesting that "primitive meteorites contain yet another kind of alien, presolar material: dust grains ejected from red giants."
 Subsequent research by Anders and coworkers established the presence of diamonds, silicon carbide and graphite in meteorites' interstellar grains.
 In a 1991 interview with Discover, Anders referred to meteorites as "the poor man's space probe."

 In the 1980s, Anders and colleagues published evidence in Science and Nature of catastrophic fires 65 million years ago, caused by a giant meteorite crash in the Gulf of Mexico.
 Their research on the Cretaceous–Paleogene extinction event analyzed silt sediments from sites as far away as Europe and New Zealand.
 In each case, they found high amounts of iridium (a rare element associated with certain meteorites) and massive amounts of carbon (associated with global fires) in the same layers.
 "The first year after the impact was a dramatic and dangerous period for life on Earth," Anders told The New York Times.

 In 1989, Anders and Belgian astronomer Nicolas Grevesse published "Abundances of the Elements," a scientific paper cataloging the most reliable estimates to date of meteorite and solar abundances of more than 80 elements, ranging from hydrogen to uranium.
 Their findings have been cited in more than 11,000 subsequent papers by other scientific researchers, according to Google Scholar.